louis-tru/quark/docs/CURRENT_WORK.md

   indirect dispatch dimensions without adding a separate environment counter.
 - 2026-06-30 CAPA ordered span capture note: the contiguous `CAPAPathTile` span change is not a clear win in the current 100-star pure-color scene.
-  A follow-up capture showed ordered tile span around `5.25%` while composite stayed about `33.96%`, compared with the previous ordered chain/span capture around `3.28%` and composite `34.34%`.
+  A follow-up capture showed layer plan around `5.25%` while composite stayed about `33.96%`, compared with the previous ordered chain/span capture around `3.28%` and composite `34.34%`.
 This is plausible: the scene is mostly boundary-tile coverage reads and boundary tile access is still scattered.